nikhil-salodkar/nikhil-salodkar.github.io/_posts/2022-12-27-Domain-adaptation-for-transformer-models.md

 This can be important because in real world there are many NLP domains with common tasks which can benefit if the language model is adapted suitably.
 Some common NLP domains and popular tasks are as given below:
-- Medical and/or Pharmaceutical domain : Popular tasks and applications in this domain include
+- **Medical and/or Pharmaceutical domain** : Popular tasks and applications in this domain include
-  - Entity detection and Linking : Detecting special pharmaceutical and medical entities in a text like entities pertaining to diseases, medicine, proteins, symptoms, side effects etc.
+  - Entity detection and Linking: Detecting special pharmaceutical and medical entities in a text like entities pertaining to diseases, medicine, proteins, symptoms, side effects etc.
   - Specialized chatbots for answering patient queries and return correct search results
-  - Research paper recommendation : What research to read next pertaining to research area of interest
+  - Research paper recommendation: What research to read next pertaining to research area of interest
-  - Extractive text summarization : Automatically highlighting important sentences in medical research papers etc
+  - Extractive text summarization: Automatically highlighting important sentences in medical research papers etc
-- General News domain :
+- **General News domain** :
   - News article summarization
   - Article recommendation based on readers interest and past history
   - Clustering news articles and finding similar or correlated news
-- Product sales and services :
+- **Product sales and services** :
   - Sentiment analysis on reviews of purchased products like retail products or even watched movies or games played
   - Customer support service assistance for faster solution resolution
   - Intelligent IVR systems